CAVA Women's Volleyball Championship

-The CAVA Women's Volleyball Nations League is an international volleyball competition in Central and South Asia contested by the senior women's national teams of the members of Central Asian Volleyball Association (CAZVA), the sport's regional governing body.
-The current champion is India, which won its first title at the inaugural 2024 edition.
+The CAVA Women's Volleyball Championship, formerly known as CAVA Women's Volleyball Nations League, is an international volleyball competition in Central and South Asia contested by the senior women's national teams of the members of Central Asian Volleyball Association (CAZVA), the sport's regional governing body.
+The current champions Iran won their second title in the third edition of 2026.